LMIA exemptions apply to certain foreign workers a Canadian company or institution wants to bring to Canada.

 International Agreements: LMIA Exemptions

 Under the international agreements, such as the North American Trade Agreement (NAFTA) or the Comprehensive Economic and Trade Agreement (CETA) foreign nationals don’t need an LMIA.
 For example, with NAFTA, American and Mexican citizens are exempt from the LMIA.
-Moreover, the US citizens neither require a Temporary Resident Visa (TRV) not an
+Moreover, the US citizens neither require a Temporary Resident Visa (TRV) not an eTA to work in Canada.

 International Exchange Programs